Norman Mailer: Filmmaker

 Mailer starred alongside writer/feminist Germaine Greer in D.A.
 Pennebaker's Town Bloody Hall, which was shot in 1971 but not released until 1979.

 In 1982, Mailer and Lawrence Schiller would collaborate on a television adaptation of The Executioner's Song, starring Tommy Lee Jones, Roseanna Arquette, and Eli Wallach.
 Airing on November 28 and 29, The Executioner's Song received strong critical reviews and four Emmy nominations, including one for Mailer's screenplay.
 It won two: for sound production and for Jones as best actor.

 In 1987, Mailer was to appear in Jean-Luc Godard's experimental film version of Shakespeare's King Lear, to be shot in Switzerland.
 Originally, Mailer was to play the lead character, Don Learo, in Godard's unscripted film alongside his daughter, Kate Mailer.
 The film also featured Woody Allen and Peter Sellars.
 However, tensions surfaced between Mailer and Godard early in the production when Godard insisted that Mailer play a character who had a carnal relationship with his own daughter.
 Mailer left Switzerland after just one day of shooting.

 In 1997, Mailer was set to direct the boxing drama "Ringside," based on an original script by his son Michael and two others.
 The male lead role, an Irish-American streetfighter who finds redemption in the ring, was to be Brendan Fraser, and it was also to star Halle Berry, Anthony Quinn, and Paul Sorvino.

 In 2001, he adapted the screenplay for the movie: Master Spy: The Robert Hanssen Story.
+Mailer a year prior also wrote the screenplay for the OJ Simpson Trial tv biopic American Tragedy.

 In 2005, Mailer served as a technical consultant on the Ron Howard boxing movie Cinderella Man, about legendary boxer Jim Braddock.